ZipsRacingElectric/ACAN-ZRE23/README.md

 - Byte 6 - Channel 4 Reading LO Byte
 - Byte 7 - Channel 4 Reading HI Byte

 The ID of the CAN message indicates the contents and interpretation of the message.
 The ID is configured in the global_constants.h header.
+The default CAN ID for the ACAN PCB is `0x755`.